lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 ---

-## User Interface
+## **runtime infrastructure** and User Interface

-Lily interfaces follow the same ownership rules as the rest of the codebase: they are created by code, configured in source, updated from runtime state, and removed by the system that owns them.
+Lily **runtime infrastructure** follows the same ownership rules as the rest of the codebase: required runtime objects are created through code, configured in source, owned by a clear system, and cleaned up through the same controlled **lifecycle**.
+User interfaces follow this rule as part of the broader **runtime infrastructure** standard.

-### 31. Script-Created Runtime Infrastructure
+### 31. **Script-created runtime infrastructure**

-Lily Studio runtime infrastructure should be created, configured, connected, and cleaned up through code so the complete structure of a system remains visible in source control and does not depend on hidden Studio setup.
+Lily Studio **runtime infrastructure** should be created, configured, connected, and cleaned up through code so the complete structure of a system remains visible in **source control** and does not depend on hidden Studio setup.
 A developer should be able to recreate the runtime behavior of a Lily system from the codebase without manually rebuilding required networking objects, interface objects, folders, or other supporting Instances in Roblox Studio.

+> [!IMPORTANT]
-> **Main rule:** If an Instance exists because a Lily system needs it to function at runtime, Lily should normally create and own that Instance through code.
+> **Main rule:** **If an Instance exists because a Lily system needs it to function at runtime, Lily should normally create and own that Instance through code.**

-This rule applies to runtime infrastructure such as:
+This rule applies to **runtime infrastructure** such as:

 - `RemoteEvent`
 - `RemoteFunction`